PaulPloumhans/Image-Processing-API/README.md

 resolution, a cached copy of the resized image is served from the second time onwards.

 In order for the API to access them, the images need to be in folder `images`.
-The resized images will be in the folder `thumbnails`, with a name that uniquely identifies the original image and the new resolution.
+The resized images will be in the folder `thumbnails` (which will be created automatically the first time it is used), with a name that uniquely identifies the original image and the new resolution.

 More details are available at https://github.com/udacity/nd-0067-c1-building-a-server-project-starter.